tobchen/KlonTUIke/README.md

 The root directory contains a simple Makefile (requiring gcc to be the C compiler and ncurses or even ncursesw to be installed).

-`make standard` or just `make` compiles standard KlonTUIke which uses strictly ASCII characters. `make unicode` compiles a unicode KlonTUIke that makes use of unicode card suit symbols but needs ncursesw to be installed and needs a unicode terminal to be played.
-The binarys are then found in the bin-directory with klontuike being standard KlonTUIke and klontuike_unicode being the unicode version.
+`make standard` or just `make` compiles standard KlonTUIke which strictly uses ASCII characters. `make unicode` compiles a unicode KlonTUIke that makes use of unicode card suit symbols but needs ncursesw to be installed and needs a unicode terminal to be played.
+The binaries are then found in the bin-directory with ktui being standard KlonTUIke and ktui_uni being the unicode version.

 ## Play